 - Flush your DNS.
 DNS is a service which resolves the IP addresses of any domain name you are trying to visit.
 If the DNS is not up-to-date it can cause errors.
 Reboot the computer and internet modem/router before you try connecting again.
 Here are some helpful guides on how to flush your DNS on your device:

 - Use another DNS server.
 Try setting your DNS to 18.104.22.168 or 22.214.171.124 Here are some helpful guides on changing your DNS server on your device:

 Extra steps for Windows users

-- If all of the above steps do not fix the problem, it is possible that your Windows Network Stack is corrupt causing these issues.
-Here is the official guide of troubleshooting a corrupt Windows Network Stack
+If all of the above steps do not fix the problem, it is possible that your Windows Network Stack is corrupt causing these issues.
+Here is the official guide on how to troubleshoot a corrupt Windows Network Stack